An ACT Government Website

 The death cap mushroom (Amanita phalloides) is a deadly poisonous fungus that is found across the Canberra region.
+There have been multiple poisonings and deaths associated with death cap mushrooms in the ACT.

 If you think you may have eaten a death cap mushroom: